MarsBased/handbook/sections/projects.md

 We don’t take every project.
 Bad matches include: People with no money, people unlikely to understand our working methods, PHP PROJECTS, deadlines too tight, potentially riskful projects and so on.

+On the other hand, to learn about what kind of projects we do, check our Playbook: [Chapter 5 - Project Types](https://marsbased.com/playbook/project-types/)

 Our sales workflow is mostly executed by Àlex and complemented by someone from the tech team doing the estimates for the quote (usually Xavi and/or Jordi).

 ## End-to-end development